ValentinRonsseray/SourceFilesToSinglePDF/README.md

 ## Installation

 ### Requirements
-Before using the PDF Generator, make sure you have the following requirements:
+Before using SourceFilesToSinglePDF, make sure you have the following requirements:

 - Python 3.x installed on your system.

 ### Steps

-To use the PDF Generator, follow these steps:
+To use SourceFilesToSinglePDF, follow these steps:

-1. Clone or download the repository from GitHub: [pdf_generator](link_to_repository).
+1. Clone or download the repository from GitHub: [SourceFilesToSinglePDF]([link_to_repository](https://github.com/Vilnante/SourceFilesToSinglePDF/)).
 2. Ensure that you have Python 3.x installed on your system.
 3. Install the required dependencies by running `pip install reportlab PyPDF2`.
 4. Open a terminal or command prompt and navigate to the downloaded repository folder.